 Each month, we’ll highlight our favorite, in-person free programs, events and activities so you and your family won’t miss any of the fun at your local branch (or any branch!) of the Metropolitan Library System.

-10 top-notch free events at Metro Libraries in February:
+Free events at Metro Libraries in July:

 Capitol Hill Library, 327 SW 27th Street